NaveLevi/btcAssignment/README.md

 - Create a Dockerhub access token and copy it as a secret to GitHub.
 It should be called `DOCKERHUB_TOKEN` - [Link to Dockerhub Settings](https://hub.docker.com/settings/security).
 Create a `DOCKERHUB_USERNAME` secret with your Dockerhub username.
 - Run the create-cluster GitHub workflow, which will also trigger the deployment of ingress-nginx and the microservices.
-You can see the LoadBalancer IP in the output of the deploy-nginx-ingress workflow.
+You can see the LoadBalancer IP in the output of the deploy-ingress-nginx workflow.
 From that point forward, you no longer need to manually deploy anything, the microsevices will be built and redeployed automatically with each code change you make.